About the course

 This is a research degree leading to the award of a DPhil in Organic Chemistry.
 Many training opportunities are available throughout the course, including seminar series throughout the department and a world-class annual visiting speaker programme, but the focus of the course is the research project.

 The variety of research areas available within this course depend on supervisors’ current interests, as detailed on the Department of Chemistry website.
+Organic chemistry research includes the development and application of new synthetic methods, computational and theoretical analysis of reaction mechanisms and spectroscopic characterization of new molecules.

 The nature of each student’s working week depends on their project, but students would typically carry out their research in one of the Department’s buildings, engaged in full-time experimental or theoretical/computational work (or a mixture of the two).